-As we know that the CSAT Paper 2 is qualifying in nature and a minimum of 33% has to be secured by the aspirants to appear in Main examination.
+As we know that the Civil Services Aptitude Test (CSAT) Paper 2 is qualifying in nature and a minimum of 33% has to be secured by the aspirants to appear in Main examination.
 Aptitude Test tests candidate’s Analytical ability and problem solving skills, Decision making and thought process.
 Remember that this paper is more subjective rather than objective approach.

 Important points to are keep in mind before preparing Aptitude Test

 Comprehension is little critical section to study and also in analyzing answers.
 But you can enhance your comprehension skills by solving model papers and reading study material.
 It cannot be build or improved in a matter of some time, in last days you have to do practice with analyzing your answers and learning that how to avoid committing mistakes in the exam.